dasch-swiss/dsp-api/docs/05-internals/design/api-v1/json.md

 ### JSON in API v1

-Knora API v1 parses and generates JSON using the [spray-json](https://github.com/spray/spray-json) library.
+DSP-API v1 parses and generates JSON using the [spray-json](https://github.com/spray/spray-json) library.

 The triplestore returns results in JSON, and these are parsed into